yosephsa/secure-encrypt/README.md

 #### Dependencies:
 This shell script requires the following packages: *gpg* and *wipe*.
 If these packages are not installed the shell script will attempt to install them.
 Otherwise please install them youself.

-### Warning:
+#### Warning:
-Due to the way SSDs are designed a secure wipe can't be achieved.
-I'm currently trying to see if there is a workaround, however in the meantime keep that in mind.
+Due to the way SSDs are designed, a secure wipe can't be achieved.
+I'm currently trying to see if there is a workaround.
+However, in the meantime keep that in mind.

 #### Usage:
 1. download the secure-encrypt.sh file